This post may contain affiliate links. Please read my disclosure for more information.

 CreativeLive, as the name suggests, is for anything creative, particularly photography and craft.

-Coursera for courses usually put together by universities and colleges.
+Coursera for courses is usually put together by universities and colleges.

 Treehouse for web development and design.